Wai Yin Chan and Linda "Digger" Barrown Women Build

 Provide a Donation

 Monetary gifts or in-kind gifts will directly support construction of the Women Build home.
-Needs for gift-in-kind donations include food, construction services and materials, items for our silent auction, and prizes for our Christine Grant Run/Walk/Build Week.
+Needs for gift-in-kind donations include food, construction services and materials, and items for our silent auction.

 Become a Sponsor